SlimeVR/SlimeVR-Docs-Site/src/diy/official_clone_trackers.md

 ## How to order SlimeVR PCBs from a manufacturer
 When you open either of the two links provided above, you will find yourself on the OSHWLab website.
 From there, you can select "Open in Editor" to access the files in EasyEDA.
 **You do not have to download any software for this process since EasyEDA can run in your browser!**
-This will open both the schematic and PCB Files, here you can admire, edit or adjust anything if needed for your use case (not required for official clone trackers.)
+ Opening the files in EasyEDA allows you to view, edit, or make adjustments if necessary for your specific use case (though this is not required for official clone trackers).
 Now head over to the top bar within easyEDA and under "Fabrication" click "PCB Fabrication file (gerber)" and click no on both options considering EasyEDA has not yet been configured and the files are already done.
 From here you can do a one click order.
 You should be able to leave all the settings as is aside from Surface Finish, set this to LeadFree HASL or ENIG!